• 1300 334 566

 Wills are designed to provide a deceased persons’ family and friends with clarity as to how their estate’s assets will be distributed.

-But what happens when a family member is left out?
-What if the provision is inadequate?
+But what happens when a family member is left out a will?
+What if the provision is inadequate in the estate?
 Or, what if the deceased person dies without a will?

 Under section 41 of the Succession Act 1981 (Qld) if any person dies, with or without a will, and no or inadequate provision is made from the estate for proper maintenance and support of an eligible person, the court can make an order for provision from the estate.